sinch/sinch-sdk-python-quickstart/templates/server/README.md

      - SINCH_KEY_SECRET=Your Sinch Key Secret associated to your Sinch Access Key
    ```
    - Server Port
-   Define the port your server will listen on:
+   Define the port your server will listen on (default: 3001):
    ```
      - SERVER_PORT=3001
    ```